collocations.org

 express, extend, give sb, offer (sb), show (sb)

-She expressed her deepest sympathy for him. | She says I haven''t given her enough sympathy. | We extend our sympathy to the families of the victims.
+We extend our sympathy to the families of the victims.

-expend, waste | demand, want
+demand, want

-I don''t want your sympathy!
+I don't want your sympathy!

-deserve | arouse, attract, earn, elicit, engage, evoke, excite, gain, get, rouse, win
+arouse, attract, create, earn, elicit, engage, evoke, gain, generate, get, win

-Their plight aroused considerable public sympathy. | He didn''t get much sympathy from anyone.
+Their plight aroused considerable public sympathy.

 lose

-SYMPATHY + VERB
+sympathy + VERB

 go out to sb, lie with sb

-Our deepest sympathy goes out to his wife and family. | My sympathy lies with his wife.
+Our deepest sympathy goes out to his wife and family.

-in ~ with
+in sympathy with

 Nurses came out on strike in sympathy with the doctors.

-out of ~
+out of sympathy

 She married him more out of sympathy than love.

-with ~
+with sympathy

 Desmond eyed her anguished face with sympathy.

-~ for
+sympathy for

 He has a total lack of sympathy for young people.

-~ to
+sympathy to

 The government showed sympathy to their cause.

-~ with
+sympathy with

 She had every sympathy with him.